Bass Abyss Level Editor

 It is located in the Common Elements -> Checkpoint folder.
 The purpose of this tile is to let the player resume a level from this point after losing a life.
 You can place as many as you want.

 A good place to put them is before any tricky section, specially on long levels.
-After a lot of progress, a cheap death and starting over from the beginning of the map would be too punishing.
+After a lot of progress, a cheap death and forcing the player to start over from the beginning of the map could be too punishing.

 Enemies